ChristineKitchens/Credit_Risk_Analysis/README.md

 ### Ensemble Models
 #### Balanced Random Forest Classification
 - The model had high precision in regards to low-risk outcomes, but low precision in regards to high-risk outcomes.
-- The recall scores for both the high-risk and low-risk outcomes were reduced relative to the prior undersampling methods.
+- The recall scores for both the high-risk and low-risk outcomes were improved relative to the resampling methods.
 - Overall, the model had a balanced accuracy score of <b>0.7887512850910909</b>

 <figcaption><b>Table 5.
 Random Forest Model Precision and Recall Scores for Target Outcomes</b></figcaption>